Your web browser is outdated and may be insecure

 Definition and standards for consultant level nursing

-To support this level of practice, we have produced a report which sets out definition and core standards that differentiate registered nurses who work at consultant level.
+To support this level of practice, we have published a report which sets out definition and core standards that differentiate registered nurses who work at consultant level.
 The development of the definition, standards and capabilities of consultant level nursing practice involved appraisal and synthesis of key content from relevant publications from across the UK.
 The Society and College of Radiographers’ Education and Career Framework for the Radiography Workforce - 4th edition (2022) was used as a professional reference point.

 The levels of practice working group developed further content for generic application across all contexts in which registered nurses work.
 Feedback from Professor Kim Manley and Professor Rob Crouch has been used to shape this work.

 The report includes the capabilities that registered nurses working at the consultant level of practice will demonstrate, aligned to the four pillars of nursing practice.
 It contains further discussion and definition of terms.
-Access and download the Consultant Level Nursing Definition report.
+Access and download the Consultant Level Nursing Definition Standards.

 Useful resources